yahoo/elide-doc/pages/guide/03-security.md

 ### Commit Checks
 Commit checks are, as you might expect, checks which are executed just before Elide calls `commit` on your datastore.
-That means that checks which extend `CommitCheck` defer their execution until all changes have been made within a request but *before* those changes are ever committed to the database.
+That means that checks which extend `CommitCheck` defer their execution until all changes have been made within a request but *before* those changes are ever committed to the datastore.
 This type of check allows you to verify the final state of an object as it will be committed.

 ### Operation Checks